open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 by default when targeting ASP.NET Core 8.0 and above framework.
 [Views](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/docs/metrics/customizing-the-sdk#drop-an-instrument)
 can be used to opt-out of metrics that you do not need.
-Alternatively, you can also enable selected set of metrics by calling `AddMeter()` extension on `MeterProviderBuilder` for meters listed in [built-in-metrics-aspnetcore](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-aspnetcore).
+Alternatively, you can also enable a selected set of metrics by calling the `AddMeter()` extension on `MeterProviderBuilder` for meters listed in [built-in-metrics-aspnetcore](https://learn.microsoft.com/dotnet/core/diagnostics/built-in-metrics-aspnetcore).
-Note that if you choose to enable metrics via `AddMeter()` then you do not need to call `AddAspNetCoreInstrumentation()` on `MeterProviderBuilder`.
+Note that if you choose to enable metrics via `AddMeter()`, then you do not need to call `AddAspNetCoreInstrumentation()` on `MeterProviderBuilder`.

 ## Advanced configuration